sagemath/sagewiki_to_gh-2022-10-10/cando.md

 = What SAGE Can Do =

 This is supposed to be a high-level overview and list of functionality that is easily available from the standard SAGE interface.
-In particular, don't list functionality that is only available, e.g., by directly calling GAP or other systems.
-Also, this is aimed at people who have never heard of programs like GAP, Singular, etc., and don't care how SAGE does things -- they just want to know exactly ''what'' SAGE can do.
+The idea is to basically *NOT* say "can do what GAP does".
+Instead describe actually functionalitty.
+Imagine a reader who has never heard of Maxima, GAP, Singular, Givaro, etc.

 == Calculus ==
  * SAGE has fairly complete symbolic manipulation capabilities, including symbolic and numerical integration, differentiation, limits, etc.

 == Coding theory ==

- * Many commands from GAP and GUAVA are wrapped and there are some native (Python/SAGE) commands.
+ * A wide range of basic functionality.

 == Commutative Algebra ==